-On September 21, 2017 the shareholders of the Company voted in favour of a new stock option plan compliant with the policies of the Toronto Stock Exchange governing options which may be granted to directors, officers, employees and consultants of the Company to purchase up to a maximum of 15% of the total number of outstanding common shares, estimated at 3,686,000 options as at March 31, 2018.
-Options are granted at the fair market value of the common shares on the closing trading price of the Company's stock on the day prior to the grant if the grant is made during the trading day or the closing trading price on the day of grant if the grant is issued after markets have closed.
-Options vest at various rates (immediate to three years) and have a term of 10 years.
+On September 21, 2017 the shareholders of the Company voted in favour of a new stock option plan compliant with the policies of the Toronto Stock Exchange governing options which may be granted to directors, officers, employees and consultants of the Company to purchase up to a maximum of 15% of the total number of outstanding common shares, estimated at 4,286,000 options as at March 31, 2019.
+Options are granted at the fair market value of the common shares on the closing trading price of the Company's stock on the day prior to the grant if the grant is made during the trading day or the closing trading price on the day of grant if the grant is issued after markets have closed or at a higher price at the discretion of the Board of Directors.
+Options vest at various rates (immediate to three years) and have a maximum term of 10 years.